django-import-export/django-import-export/docs/installation.rst

 If ``True``, no import confirmation page will be presented to the user in the Admin UI.
 The file will be imported in a single step.

-The import will occur in a transaction.
-If the import results in validation errors, then the errors are presented to the user and then entire transaction is rolled back.
+By default, the import will occur in a transaction.
+If the import causes any runtime errors (including validation errors), then the errors are presented to the user and then entire transaction is rolled back.

+Note that if you disable transaction support via configuration (or if your database does not support transactions), then validation errors will still be presented to the user but valid rows will have imported.

 .. _exampleapp: